Harrison Bader Preview, Player Props: Yankees vs. Red Sox

 Harrison Bader At The Plate

-- Bader is batting .255 with 10 doubles, two triples, seven home runs and 11 walks.
+- Bader is hitting .252 with 10 doubles, two triples, seven home runs and 11 walks.

-- Looking at the 72 games he has played this season, he's hit a home run in seven of them (9.7%), and in 2.6% of his trips to the plate.
+- He has gone deep in seven games this season (9.6%), leaving the park in 2.5% of his trips to the plate.

-- Bader has driven in a run in 22 games this year (30.6%), including 12 games with more than one RBI (16.7%).
-He has also driven in three or more of his team's runs in three contests.
+- Bader has driven home a run in 22 games this season (30.1%), including more than one RBI in 16.4% of his games and producing three or more of his team's runs on three occasions..

+- He has scored in 41.1% of his games this season, with more than one run scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.